-When the value of the PidLidClassified property is TRUE, MIME writers SHOULD $\leq 39>$ copy all classification property values to their corresponding headers (2), as specified in the following table.
+When the value of the PidLidClassified property is TRUE, MIME writers SHOULD(39>) copy all classification property values to their corresponding headers (2), as specified in the following table.
+If the value of PidLidClassified is FALSE, no value is written for any of the five headers (2) listed in the following table.